 How many people participate in the Loony Dook?

-Normally around a thousand people take part in the actual “dook”, which starts off as a procession through the streets of South Queensferry led by a drum band, before ending in the frigid waters of the Forth of Firth.
+When the event was arranged by Edinburgh’s Hogmanay around a thousand people took part in the actual “dook”, which started off as a procession through the streets of South Queensferry led by a drum band, before ending in the frigid waters of the Forth of Firth.

 Is the Loony Dook safe?

-The Loony Dook organisers take safety very seriously, with on-site police and medical professionals.
-There are also a number of lifeboat members in the water, to help anyone who gets into difficulty.
+The Loony Dook organisers take safety seriously, and there are normally on-site police and medical professionals.
+There are normally also a number of lifeboat members on standby, to help anyone who gets into difficulty.

 Of course, you have to remember that you are walking across a slippery beach in freezing temperatures and into very cold waters.
 So you have to be careful of course.